CamHackett96/rcos-status-updates/spring_2019/week_01.md

 ## This Week's Plan

 > This we need to decide whether we are combining groups or not Adding a starter code to get the project running.
 Addtionally we will do mock ups and wire framing

 ## Anything Blocking?

 > We lost a group member.

+> also need to work out what to do now

 ## Notes